 A potter, or pottery maker, is a craft artist who uses their artistic talents to create pots, dishes, mugs, vases, and other types of artwork.
 Most potters create functional pieces that are meant to be put to everyday use.
 However, they can also create pieces that are decorative, and meant to be appreciated purely as works of art.
 A potter can train for decades to become a true master of the art of making pottery; forever learning and improving their craft.

 The history of pottery is a long one, going back to prehistoric times.
 Thanks to its strength and durability, pottery can survive for thousands of years, and archeologists often use these surviving pieces to study past cultures.

 Would you make a good potter?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A potter uses clay to create works of art.
 There are a wide variety of clays to choose from, each with their own unique properties.
 The clay a potter chooses depends on what they want the finished product to look and feel like.
 Many different tools are used in this profession, including carving tools, molds, pottery wheels, and kilns.

 After molding clay into a desired shape, the pottery maker places it in a kiln, a specialized oven that dries and hardens the clay.
 After the piece has baked in the kiln, it is removed, painted, and then glazed.

 Along with making their works of art, self-employed potters must learn to sell their pieces to consumers.
 They do this by opening their own store fronts, selling their work through consignment shops and craft fairs, and displaying their pieces at art galleries.
 Learning to promote themselves and their art is an important skill for these artists.
 Their level of success depends on their ability to build a reputation in their field.